aib/aibsmod-q3/aibsmod/readme.txt

 	* teleport
 		This command teleports you immediately to the point your crosshair is on, with a maximum distance of 8192 game units.
 (Same as the railgun's range.)
 It will try to avoid teleporting you into walls, but may place you slightly off-target in doing so.
 It will telefrag other players. am_teleportDelay needs to be positive in order for this command to work, and it will only work once every am_teleportDelay milliseconds.

+Demo Commands:

+	* demoff_time [mm:]ss
+		This command fast-forwards your demo to the specified time, as reported by the client timer (cg_drawTimer 1).
+The minute part is optional; you can specify a time as either "70" (one minute and 10 seconds) or "1:10" (same.)

+	* demoff_timefromnow [mm:]ss
+		This command fast-forwards your demo 'ss' seconds (or 'mm' minutes and 'ss' seconds) into the future.

 Laser Tripmines: